dylan7329/Requestal/README.md

 ## 💡 Tips and Best Practices
 - Always test in a controlled environment to avoid impacting production systems.
 - Use Requestal to document your testing process and findings for future reference.
-- Familiarize yourself with common HTTP status codes to better understand your testing results.
+- Familiarize yourself with common HTTP status codes to understand your testing results better.

 ## 🛠️ Troubleshooting
 If you encounter issues while using Requestal, consider the following:

 - **Extension Not Loading:** Ensure that your Chrome browser is updated.
 Restarting Chrome can also resolve temporary loading issues.
 - **Feature Not Working:** Check your permissions and settings.
-Make sure Requestal has access to necessary network requests.
+Make sure Requestal has access to the necessary network requests.

 ## 🌐 Stay Connected
 We welcome contributions and feedback.
 Join our community on GitHub, where you can report issues or suggest features.